Nissan board votes unanimously to remove Carlos Ghosn | DW | 22.11.2018

 Nissan's board has voted to dismiss Carlos Ghosn as chairman following his arrest.
 The board also removed Greg Kelly from his role as representative director.

-Public broadcaster NHK and business daily Nikkei both said Nissan's board had decided to remove the 64-year-old Ghosn, who led the Japanese carmaker for nearly two decades.
+Nissan's board on Thursday decided to remove the 64-year-old Ghosn, who led the Japanese carmaker for nearly two decades.

 Ghosn, also in charge of Nissan allies Renault and Mitsubishi, was the architect behind the three-party Franco-Japanese car conglomerate, which employs 450,000 people globally.
 He was also seen as a key figure holding the alliance together.
 Nissan said that its alliance with Renault "remained unchanged" amid plans to remove Ghosn.